 Exploring the Bitfinity Blockchain: A Comprehensive Testnet Tutorial

 Discover the power of the Bitfinity testnet for seamless Dapp development.
-Learn how to mint BFT tokens, simulate transactions, and explore the blockchain effortlessly.
+Learn how to mint BTF tokens, simulate transactions, and explore the blockchain effortlessly.

 Exploring the Bitfinity Blockchain: A Comprehensive Testnet Tutorial